-- Achieve your Division Qualifying Percentage (see table on page 10) - Meet all the following Program Participation Criteria:

-- Voice of Democracy minimum of one entry advanced to District judging (Overseas Post can donate \$75 to National in lieu of entry\see last page) - Patriots Pen minimum of one entry advanced to District judging (Overseas Post can donate \$75 to National in lieu of entry\see last page) - o Buddy Poppy must purchase five Buddy Poppies per member - o Hold a fundraiser with the proceeds going to Veterans & Military Support Programs Services, minimum of \$100(\see last page)
+- Membership must be at least 102% - Must conduct two Membership recruiting events, submit reports through All-American Dashboard - Post-Election Report must be submitted to National Headquarters - Meet all the following Program Participation Criteria: - Voice of Democracy minimum of one entry advanced to District judging (Overseas Post can donate \$100 to National in lieu of entry) - Patriots Pen minimum of one entry advanced to District judging (Overseas Post can donate \$100 to National in lieu of entry) - Hold a fundraiser with the proceeds going to Veterans & Military Support Programs Services, minimum of \$100. - National Citizenship Education Teachers Award -Post must advance a teacher to District; if no District judging applies then advance to Department for judging (Overseas Post donate \$100 to National in lieu of entry) - A Post must submit a community service report quarterly to their department for submission to the All-American Dashboard.
+The quarters are July-Sept, Oct-Dec, Jan-March, and April-June. - o Buddy Poppy- Purchase Three per member in the Post